classeriaxd/tryApi-GET-POST/README.md

 	> Run php artisan key:generate

 ## Setting Up Database
+	> Run XAMPP
-	> Run XAMPP, Start Apache and MySQL, Go to localhost/phpmyadmin on your browser, and Create a database named ojt-api
+	> Start Apache and MySQL,
+	> Go to localhost/phpmyadmin on your browser
+	> Create a database named ojt-api
 	> Go to CMD and run php artisan migrate:fresh

 ## Starting System and testing API